top of page

 The verb 'deplore' has its etymological roots in Latin.
 It is derived from the Latin word 'deplorare,' which is formed by combining 'de' (thoroughly) and 'plorare' (to weep or lament).
 In Latin, 'deplorare' originally meant to weep or lament something thoroughly, often in a mournful or sorrowful manner.
 Over time, this term transitioned into English as 'deplore,' retaining its fundamental meaning of strongly disapproving of or regretting something, often expressing sorrow or grief over it.
 The etymology of 'deplore' effectively conveys the concept of deep sorrow or lamentation in response to something undesirable or regrettable, emphasizing the emotional aspect of expressing disapproval or regret.

-Quiz: Find the meaning of the verb deplore:
+Find the correct meaning of the verb deplore:

 Try Again!